Does Pennsylvania Have a One Bite Rule?

 Dangerous Dog Laws

-Pennsylvania has particular laws that apply to dangerous dogs, or dogs with a documented history of violence or aggression.
-If a dangerous dog bites you, you have an opportunity to obtain compensation for all damages.
+Pennsylvania has particular laws for dangerous dogs or dogs with a documented history of violence or aggression.
+You can obtain compensation for all damages if a dangerous dog bites you.

 It also needs a: